Elnaril/uniswap-universal-router-decoder/README.md

 ---

 ## Release Notes
+### v1.1.0
+ - Add support for the TRANSFER function
+ - Add support for decoding the "revert on fail" flag and prepare for encoding on UR functions that support it.
+ - Add support for encoding the `execute()` function without deadline
 ### v1.0.1
  - Fix issue #35 - fails to decode input data when there is too many commands
 ### v1.0.0